About this listing

 Due to the layout and constraints of my house, I can't accommodate smokers or children.

+You'll most likely communicate with Mark via the site.
 I am a filmmaker who is passionate about civil rights and social justice.
-I have two cute dogs.
-I consult with small businesses and write little things here and there.
-I have lived in Europe for many years and speak some Western European languages to some extent.
+Abby shares those passions, works in education and is active in food politics and veganism.
+We have two cute dogs.
+Mark consults with small businesses and writes little things here and there.
+Mark has lived in Europe for many years and together we speak some Western European languages to some extent.